jtpmath/jtpmath.github.io/_pages/about.md

 latest_posts: false # includes a list of the newest posts
 social: true # includes social icons at the bottom of the page
 ---
-My mission at JTPmath is to solve open problems in mathematics and display the solutions to you.
+My mission at JTPmath is to solve problems in mathematics and display the solutions to you.
 To do this, requires work on my part, since there are many subjects I must parse and re-learn to come to more informed conlusions.

 My interest in mathematics started when I failed linear algebra the first time.
 I was stuck on the word "kernel" for about two years after that.
 I just couldn't wrap my head around why they called it a kernel, so I knew I had to keep investigating.